 ‘Commonplace’ look at the nature of place and our relationship to a constantly changing landscape in an increasingly urbanised world giving the impression of capturing a moment or ‘thing’ before it is gone.
 Small Stitch Sketches. are a continued part of this work.

-New exhibitions as a continued development of this theme are planned for exhibition in 2019
+New exhibitions under the titles of ‘Painting with Cloth’ or Textile Landscape’ are planned for exhibition in 2019

 40 Yards shares the observations of familiar things, the stuff of the everyday, alongside the seasonal changes within the locality of the artists home.
 The piece began with a scrap of fabric with the words 40 yards printed on it.
 The basis for each piece is created from materials collected whilst travelling.
 Bringing the world of home and travel together.